tushar11-tech/LIFE_IS_DEPENDS-_ON_IT/README.md

 # 🚀 My First Data Analytics Project: Sales Performance Dashboard

 Welcome to my portfolio!
 This repository marks the beginning of my journey as a Data Analyst.
-This project features an interactive dashboard that tracks $127K in total revenue and utilizes relational data modeling to connect transaction records with business dimensions.
+This project features an interactive Power BI dashboard that tracks $127K in total revenue and utilizes relational data modeling to join transaction records with employee attributes.

 ### 📋 The Problem
-Raw sales logs were completely flat and lacked clear visibility into which specific products, employees, or territories were driving actual business revenue.
+Raw transactional sales data lacked organizational context, making it impossible to see which specific employees or regional branches were driving the top revenue.

 ### 🗂️ Data Modeling & Relationships
-To make the data ready for analysis, I structured a clean relational schema inside the tool by setting up the following relationships:
+To build this dynamic tracking system, I integrated multiple data sources into Power BI and established a relational schema:
+* **The Core Data:** Merged SQL transaction databases (`ORDER_SQL`) with an external spreadsheet tracking staff attributes (`employees`).
-* **Transactions to Products:** Built a One-to-Many relationship using `Product ID` to accurately map transactions to specific item categories.
+* **The Relationship:** Created a One-to-Many relationship linking the tables together through the `Employee ID` key to seamlessly connect sales transactions to specific team member profiles.
-* **Transactions to Location:** Linked individual sales entries to regional territories via `City/Region ID`.
-* **Transactions to Team:** Connected sales data to employee profiles via `Employee ID` to enable individual performance tracking.

 ### 🔍 Key Insights Discovered
-* **Volume vs. Value:** Mobile phones sold the highest total volume of units, but Cameras generated the highest total overall revenue.
+* **Volume vs. Value:** Mobile phones sold the highest total volume of units (Count of MONTH), but Cameras generated the absolute highest total overall revenue.
-* **Top Market:** Vadodara was the top-performing regional market.
+* **Top Market:** Vadodara was the top-performing regional market, followed closely by Surat.
-* **Seasonality:** February was the peak sales month.
+* **Seasonality:** February and March were the clear peak sales months, showing the highest transaction volume.

 ### 🛠️ Interactive Feature
-Added an Employee ID filter leveraging the established relationships so managers can instantly drill down into individual sales team performance.
+Added a dynamic **NAME, EMPLOYEE ID** dropdown filter.
+Because of the established table relationship, managers can instantly filter the entire dashboard to review an individual sales representative's performance.

 .
 .
 .